Team

 During my senior year, I decided to forfeit my Christian liberties, even though I knew they existed, in order to serve and minister among holiness churches.
 I honestly couldn’t have cared less whether or not I ever wore a necklace or brushed on mascara.
 Looks have never been my strength, nor my focus, so I was happy to stay the same way I always had been in order to obtain more influence, respect, and opportunities within holiness circles.
 I continued to place large efforts into spearheading youth outreaches.
 The going was tough, and it was soon apparent that in order to be able to lead and teach outreach successfully I was going to need to train under Christians who had done so themselves.

 I moved to Albania to serve a couple who were some of the first missionaries in after communism.
 When they arrived, they only found four Christians remaining.
-Twenty-some years later, that 4 had grown to ~1500 Albanian Christians; Christians who not only professed Christ, but who had pioneered ~15 churches, were running a street kids center, an elderly home, a girl’s safe-house, and plethora of other outreaches.
-During my time in Europe, I visited 13 other nations and had personal conversations with Christian ministers in over half of them.
+Twenty-some years later, that four had grown to ~1,500 Albanian Christians; Christians who not only professed Christ, but who had pioneered around fifteen churches, were running a street kids center, an elderly home, a girl’s safe-house, and plethora of other outreaches.
+During my time in Europe, I visited thirteen other nations and had personal conversations with Christian ministers in over half of them.
 I witnessed incredible unity among denominations, and attended firsthand inter-denominational outreaches and prayer-meetings.
 I also saw an amazing emphasis on outreach, not at one or two churches, but at every single one!
 I saw them share in the streets, preach by the Amsterdam red-light district, ride college buses to witness to international students, open evangelically-purposed bookstores and thrift stores, teach free English classes, visit the mentally ill and orphanages-all in order to spread the gospel.
 Many churches had weekly evangelism days, on top of weekly prayer meetings, and home-fellowships.
 I cannot think of a single church I encountered which did not have a weekly Bible study.

 I considered not returning to Holiness churches once stateside, but when I received an offer to work at a Holiness outreach ministry, I decided to give Holiness another try.
 I loved working at the outreach, I loved the underprivileged that I served, and I loved attending a church where winning the lost was a priority.
-In my four months, I never heard a “holiness standard” preached.
+In my four months, I never heard a “Holiness standard” preached.
 Women who had been saved for years, and who even sang and testified in service, still wore pants, jewelry, makeup, and cut their hair.
 I thought I’d found a holiness church that understood spiritual maturity apart from dress-code.
 One day, I mentioned to an authority that even though I looked “Holiness” I didn’t believe that such a dress-code was biblically mandated.
-Their response shook me, “At this outreach, we are 100% holiness, from the top of our heads to the soles of our feet…If you don’t believe Holiness [dresscode] is necessary you’re not holiness in your heart…if you’re not holiness you’re not working for us, you’re working against us…if you’re struggling with your convictions, you don’t need to be ministering…There are people who send us money and if they knew someone working with us didn’t believe holiness, what would they think?”
+Their response shook me, “At this outreach, we are 100% holiness, from the top of our heads to the soles of our feet…If you don’t believe Holiness [dresscode] is necessary you’re not holiness in your heart…if you’re not holiness you’re not working for us, you’re working against us…if you’re struggling with your convictions, you don’t need to be ministering… There are people who send us money and if they knew someone working with us didn’t believe holiness, what would they think?”
 And just like that, I was out: out a church, out a place to sleep, out of fellowship, and out of ministry.

-Soon afterwards, I was informed that I’d been taking advantage of the holiness movement.
+Soon afterwards, I was informed that I’d been taking advantage of the Holiness movement.
 Hadn’t I accepted the money they’d given me for missions work?
 How manipulative!
 Slowly it dawned on me that what I’d been doing in order to avoid offending my holiness friends (dressing like them) had actually left them feeling deceived.
 It was at this point that I decided the most ethical, honest course of action would be to make it publicly known that I could not identity with the all the teachings of the holiness movement, and from then on, dress in a way that was true to my personal style and pleasing to Christ, instead of striving for religious approval.

 I still love the Christians in the Holiness movement.
 They’re my brothers and sisters in Christ, as much as any other Bible-believing church, and my heart’s desire is to see them thrive.
 I crave to see them become churches who are known for their love, just as Jesus said His disciples would be known (John 13:35).
 I long to see them passionately working to turn their communities upside down for Christ, just as the early church did (Acts 17:6).
 I’d love little more than to see them unify with their fellow believers, just Christ prayed for in Gethsemane (John 17:20-23).
 The holiness people I grew up with are some of the most wonderfully, doggedly-dedicated Christians I’ve ever met.
 They’re willing to sacrifice greatly to do what they believe scripture teaches.
 I love that.